 How To Make A Chalk Paint Pineapple Stenciled Table

 There was not much wrong with the console table I picked up from the junk store.
 It was the perfect size for my lounge with 2 handy draws for the remote and takeaway menus.
 It was just a bit boring and tired looking.
 All it need was a bit of pimping with paint and new handles to turn it into something delightful and a bit more interesting.

-This post contains amazon affiliate links for your convenience.
+This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

-- Pineapple cabinet knobs – Mine were a present but you should be able to find some on ebay.
+were a presentbut you should be able to find some online.

 - Black Chalk Paint